-The IRS has extended the individual filing AND payment deadline to APRIL 18, 2022
+The IRS individual filing AND payment deadline is APRIL 15, 2024

-Effective beginning in 2019: The Tax Cuts and Jobs Act (HR 1, “TCJA”), enacted by Congress in December 2017, eliminates the individual health insurance mandate under the Affordable Care Act (popularly called Obamacare).
-However, if you had coverage through the Healthcare Marketplace in 2021: You will still be issued a 1095-A by the Marketplace that must be presented to your preparer **AND** You are still required to reconcile your Premium Tax Credit on your return.
+Effective beginning in tax year 2018: The Tax Cuts and Jobs Act (HR 1, “TCJA”), enacted by Congress in December 2017, eliminates the individual health insurance mandate under the Affordable Care Act (popularly called Obamacare).
+However, if you had coverage through the Healthcare Marketplace: You will be issued a 1095-A by the Marketplace that must be presented to your preparer and you are required to reconcile your Premium Tax Credit on your return.

-Personal Exemption: There is NO personal exemption for 2021.
-Standard Deduction Rates: $25,100 for married taxpayers filing jointly $18,800 for head of household $12,550 for single taxpayers $12,550 for married taxpayers filing separate.
-The additional standard deduction amount for the aged (65 or older) or the blind is $1,350; that amount is increased to $1,700 if the taxpayer is single or head of household, and not a surviving spouse.
-2020 Standard Mileage Rates: Business: 56 cents Medical/Moving:16 cents Charitable:14 cents 2020 Income Tax Brackets There are 7 tax brackets for federal income tax: 10%, 12%, 22%, 24%, 32%, 35%, and 37% The amount of tax you owe is based on your filing status and income level.
+Personal Exemption: There are NO personal exemptions after 2017.
+Standard Deduction Rates: $27,700 for married taxpayers filing jointly $20,800 for head of household $13,850 for single taxpayers and married taxpayers filing separate.
+The additional standard deduction amount for the aged (65 or older) or the blind is $1,500; that amount is increased to $1,850 if the taxpayer is single or head of household, and not a surviving spouse.